Career Band Salary Increases & Adjustments

 Reclassification to a lower career band is represented by the reclassification of a position to a career band that has a lower market reference rate.
 The reclassification of a position to a lower career band may occur as a result of changes in the organization, or redesign of the position (e.g., when a skilled incumbent vacates a position and the department wishes to recruit at a lower level).
 When a position is assigned to a lower career band, the employee's salary may remain the same, if it is within the new career band’s salary range.
 Any resulting salary reduction would be based on factors such as diminished job content, performance, and internal pay alignment within the work unit.

 Salary adjustments may be given on the effective date of the related reclassification.

-- Career Band Specifications - Office of State Human Resources Class Specifications provide general guidelines of the duties, knowledge and skills, and minimum requirements for SPA classifications
+- Career Band Specifications - Office of State Human Resources Class Specifications provide general guidelines of the duties, knowledge and skills, and minimum requirements for SHRA classifications

 - Organizational Charts - Provides an explanation of what an organizational chart is, and the information that should be provided with this document